Vite Plus Goes Open Source—With Sharp Edges Still Showing

 Vite Plus arrived last week as an open-source alpha, and the web development community is watching closely.
 The unified toolchain from Void Zero promises to consolidate the sprawl of tools that modern frontend developers juggle daily—bundling, linting, formatting, testing, environment management—into one cohesive system.
 It's an ambitious pitch for a field that has historically resisted this kind of consolidation.

-Content creator Theo, who runs the t3.gg channel, decided to test Vite Plus live on camera, migrating projects and poking at its boundaries.
+Content creator Theo, who runs the t3.gg /article/t3-code-is-promising-but-not-ready-for-your-workflow-yet channel, decided to test Vite Plus live on camera, migrating projects and poking at its boundaries.
 His half-hour exploration offers a useful window into what works, what doesn't, and where the tension points lie between tool philosophy and developer expectations.

 Speed That Actually Matters